Psychiatrist» search for more Jobs

 Psychiatrists focus holistically on the patient’s body and mind and are trained to recognise and treat the effects of emotional disturbances on the body as a whole, as well as the effects of physical conditions on the mind.
 Treatment methods can be physical, psychological, involve medication, or a combination of these.
 Psychiatrists will work in a variety of settings, including general and psychiatric hospitals, universities, community health services and public and private clinics.

-Psychiatrists must first complete a six year medicine degree, which will then be followed by two years of practice in an approved medical institution; there is then an interview process that is required before commencing the necessary specialist training to qualify as a psychiatrist which takes a minimum of five years to complete.
-Some psychiatrists can then gain additional training and experience to specialise in areas such as child and adolescent psychiatry, psychiatry of old age, forensic psychiatry, psychoanalysis and psychotherapy.
+Psychiatrists must first complete a medicine degree, which will then be followed by at least two years of practice in an approved medical institution; there is then an interview process that is required before commencing the necessary specialist training to qualify as a psychiatrist which takes a minimum of five years to complete.
+Some psychiatrists can then gain additional training and experience to specialise in areas such as child and adolescent psychiatry, consultation-liaison psychiatry, psychiatry of old age, forensic psychiatry, psychotherapy.